How to Make Your Travel More Sustainable

 Shop at Second-Hand Shops

-Second-hand shops are great for clothes, books, furniture, and housewares - just search online and find a treasure trove of options near you.
+Second-hand shops are great for clothes, books, furniture, and housewares - just search online for a treasure trove of options near you.

 Plus, the items are always upcycled, so nothing goes to waste.